ayoolaolafenwa/PixelLib/README.md

 ```python
 segment_image.load_pascalvoc_model("deeplabv3_xception_tf_dim_ordering_tf_kernels.h5")
 ```
 We called the function to load the xception model trained on pascal voc.
+The xception model can be download from here.

 ```python
 segment_image.segmentAsPascalvoc("path_to_image", output_image_name = "path_to_output_image", segmap_only = True)